 For those of you who want to meet up with me to hand over whatever photos I can scan for the next Crookston book, a good place will be on the subsequent Tuesdays and Fridays of October when we will have antique quilts on display at the former Carnegie library.
 If you want to share a story or two of the people I have mentioned, I will be at the library from 3:30 to 6:30 p.m.
 Tuesdays and Fridays.

 In October we are showcasing exhibits of the Red Cross quilt with over 350 names embroidered on it.
 Come see the lovely antique quilts and crazy quilts donated to the Polk County Historical Society.
 You might even have a quilt you would want to donate to put on display.
 Come learn from others’ who have warm stories to tell about their favorite quilts.
 You may want to listen on Friday, October 18th to the reading of “Grandy’s Quilt” written by Renee Rongen.
 We will also feature an experienced quilter, my high school classmate, Charlotte Arneson Peterson.
 Charlotte will talk through a “bed turning” program, showing off 20 different quilts and their history on Friday, October 25th.

-Page 4 of 4 - The Polk County Historical Society has never done anything like this event before.
+The Polk County Historical Society has never done anything like this event before.
 If this is successful, we hope to show off our American Indian artifacts in November.
 Also, people can bring their own artifacts to show and tell.
 In December, we will focus on the antique children’s toys we have housed at the Polk County museum.